A bridge between design & management

 "It was at this time that I got pregnant.
 My partner and I chose to leave our jobs as didn't want to raise our children in such a hectic environment.
 We packed up and moved back to India, where, as you might expect, life transpired, and the years flew by.

 "Our children began schooling, and after a few years, we decided to move to Australia."

 Returning to study

 "In 2020, after completing a short course, I decided it was the ideal time to pursue studies in project management.
-Choosing the at Victoria University was an immediate decision.
-As a mother of two, I found the program to be a good fit for my schedule, and the online evening sessions made it easy and convenient.
+Choosing the Master of Project Management at Victoria University was an immediate decision.
+As a mother of two, I found the Block Model program to be a good fit for my schedule, and the online evening sessions made it easy and convenient.

 "I had a gap in my career, and moving into an entirely new environment made me feel apprehensive at first.
 However, everyone I interacted with at VU – from the admissions department to the support staff – has been really considerate, with clear guidance.
 Everyone has been understanding, polite, and patient, at the same time upfront about any situation, and eager to assist, which was comforting and immediately put me at ease.

 "Our classes had a small number of students.
 It was difficult to go unnoticed, as I generally attempt to do.
 In each unit we completed group work, with assigned teams.
 The group tasks have been the most challenging – and the most rewarding – aspect of the course.
 Everyone had a chance to grasp what it means to lead, with leaders given significant tasks.
 The professors would also help us with any problems we had in our groups.
 The professors were extremely kind and understanding and all exhibited cultural awareness.
 Every professor's aim was to bring out the best in every student.

 "Most of my classmates had a lot of expertise and practical experience in their fields, and they brought that insight to group projects and class discussion sessions with our professors.
 It was also helpful to have guest speakers come in and talk about their own experiences and the industry.